CarmineOptions/derisk-solana/README.md

 docker build -t data-processing -f Dockerfile.data-processing . docker run data-processing
 ```
 Currently, the script outlines all of the above-mentioned steps, but their implementation is part of the future milestones.

+### Transaction Parsers
+Parsing of collected transactions is dockerized.
+ Each protocol has a dedicated Dockerfile:

+- `Dockerfile.mango-parser` for Mango Markets
+- `Dockerfile.solend-parser` for Solend
+- `Dockerfile.marginfi-parserV2` for MarginFi
+- `Dockerfile.kamino-parser` for Kamino

+The orchestration of data parsing is managed by `Dockerfile.parsing-pipeline`.
+To run the pipelines, an environment variable `PROTOCOL` must be set, specifying which protocol's parser to execute.

+### Parsing pipelines
+Data parsing orchestration is assured by `Dockerfile.parsing-pipeline`.
+To run pipelines ENV variable `PROTOCOL' is required.

 ### Available Liquidity